apache/paimon/docs/content/how-to/creating-catalogs.md

     'metastore' = 'hive',
     'uri' = 'thrift://<hive-metastore-host-name>:<port>',
-    -- 'hive-conf-dir' = '...', this is recommended in the kerberos environment 'warehouse' = 'hdfs:///path/to/warehouse'
+    -- 'hive-conf-dir' = '...', this is recommended in the kerberos environment -- 'hadoop-conf-dir' = '...', this is recommended in the kerberos environment 'warehouse' = 'hdfs:///path/to/warehouse'
 );